eorituz/Ethereum-Mainz-Meetup/README.md

 - Download the latest Ethereum Wallet application [HERE](https://github.com/ethereum/mist/releases).
 At the time of writing latest version is 0.8.6

 - Once the wallet application is installed, you should start syncing the Ethereum test-net Blockchain.
 When you run the application for the first time you will be prompted about which network to run.
 Please choose the test-net since that is the one we will be using during the Meetup.
 Be advised that syncing might take several hours.

+If you have any problems with slow syncing please read this thread: https://m.reddit.com/r/ethereum/comments/58bnef/if_you_are_running_a_geth_node_try_refastsyncing/